Find open waiting lists and applications online until

 Do I qualify to complete a Section 8 housing application?

-During the Section 8 housing application process, the PHA will collect information on family income, assets, and family composition.
-The PHA will verify this information with other local agencies, your employer and bank, and will use the information to determine program eligibility and the amount of the housing assistance payment If the PHA determines that your family is eligible, the PHA will put your name on a waiting list, unless it is able to assist you immediately.
+During the HUD application process, the PHA will collect information on family income, assets, and family composition.
+The PHA will verify this information with other local agencies, your employer and bank, and will use the information to determine program eligibility and the amount of the housing assistance payment If the PHA determines that your family is eligible, the PHA will put your name on a Section 8 waiting list, unless it is able to assist you immediately.
 Once your name is reached on the Section 8 waiting list, the PHA will contact you and issue to you a housing voucher.

 How do I apply for Section 8?